Salomon MTN Pure

 What we don’t: Only three pre-determined release settings.

-Salomon made a bold entrance into the tech binding world with the release of the minimalist and feather-light MTN.
-Mounted on a pair of lightweight DPS skis, the MTN + Brake was my binding of choice for a winter of lightweight missions, where it was put to the test in the Coast Mountains of British Columbia and on steep slopes outside of Jackson Hole.
+Salomon made a bold entrance into the tech binding world with the release of the minimalist and feather-light MTN Pure.
+Mounted on a pair of lightweight DPS skis, the MTN Pure was my binding of choice for a winter of lightweight missions, where it was put to the test in the Coast Mountains of British Columbia and on steep slopes outside of Jackson Hole.
 Through it all, I came away impressed with its excellent build quality, user-friendly step-in and climb modes, and reliable power transmission.
 Below I break down its uphill, downhill, and transitioning performance.
-To see how the MTN stacks up to the competition, see our article on the best backcountry ski bindings.
+To see how the MTN Pure stacks up to the competition, see our article on the best backcountry ski bindings.

 Table of Contents